The protocol layer that makes autonomous AI reviewable before it acts.

 ProvnAI contributes across adjacent governance work, but VEX has a narrow and valuable role: it sits where proposed action becomes real execution and makes that boundary externally governable.

-The execution boundary layer where proposed action is independently authorized and sealed into evidence.
+The execution boundary layer where proposed action is independently authorized and preserved as cryptographically verifiable evidence.

 Clean lines between what is shipped and what is in pilot.